 - Itching and burning at the anus area

 - Bleeding during bowel movements

 Most haemorrhoids go away on their own, although there are some tips to ease the discomfort:

-Avoid getting constipated.
-Try to drink sufficient amounts of fluid, eat fibre-rich diet and be physically active.
+- Avoid getting constipated.
+Try to drink sufficient amounts of fluid, eat a fibre-rich diet and be physically active.

-Non-prescription medication such as creams and suppositories are available at pharmacies and can be used both during the pregnancy and when breastfeeding.
+- Non-prescription medication such as creams and suppositories are available at pharmacies and can be used both during pregnancy and when breastfeeding.

-If passing stool is very painful, try applying some numbing cream, such as Zylocain, before going to the toilet.
+- If the passing stool is very painful, try applying some numbing cream, such as Xylocaine, before going to the toilet.